FrankLef/cookiecutter-pkg/README.md

     cookiecutter https://github.com/FrankLef/cookiecutter-pkg.git

-and **make the new folder the working directory**.
+and make the new folder the working directory.

+    cd ..\parent\flpkg_todo

 ### Step 2 Manage the dependencies with `poetry`

-#### Installation
+Don't forget to consult the [help poetry](#help-poetry) section in case of problem of for more details.

-**Very important:** Make sure the poetry version used is at least 1.7.
-Verify with
+Make sure the poetry version used is at least 1.7.

     poetry --version.

-Also, in case of bug, verify which environment and python version `poetry` is using.
-Usually, different environments used by different python version create problems with `poetry``.

-To debug poetry you can use

-    poetry debug info

-and to see the list of environment available

-    poetry env list

-Sometimes, especially when reusing a folder that had been used as a project before, the old environment is still used.
-To delete the old environment use

-    poetry env remove <python>

-Run `poetry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands
+Run `poetry shell` to open the poetry shell and avoid using `poetry run` with all commands

     poetry shell

-#### Usage

-Run the `make` command `poetry_update` so that the following `poetry` command will run
+Run the `make` command `poetry_update`.

-1. `poetry update`: The `poetry.lock` file will be created and the virtual environment updated with the right packages and versions
-2. `poetry show`: To verify if there are inconsistencies

-These steps are encoded in the Makefile and can be run as follows

     make poetry_update